 1. Check for Discounts

-Before purchasing your tickets, be sure to check if there are any available discounts.
-Some common discounts might include group rates, family tickets, or discounted rates during certain times of the year.
-Taking advantage of these offers can help you save money.
+Before buying your ticket, make sure there are any discount available.
+Those common discounts might be group rates, family tickets or discounted rates during certain times of the year.
+If you take advantage of these offers you can make money.

 2. Timing Matters